Smesnoje/project1/sites/all/modules/basic_cart/README.txt

 Intro

-Basic cart is a very simple shopping cart / checkout process for Drupal, that just sends 2 emails after each order.
+Basic cart is a very simple shopping cart / Checkout process for Drupal, that just sends 2 emails after each order.
 Along with the shopping cart, this module also provides a block where you can view your cart's content.